Spinor Representation of the Hamiltonian Constraint in 3D LQG with a Non-zero Cosmological Constant: Pachner moves

 \section{Pachner moves}

-We now show how to relate physical states on triangulations which are related by Pachner moves.
+We now show how to relate the physical states on triangulations which are related by Pachner moves.
 This is an extension of \cite{Noui:2004iy} to $q$ real (using Hamiltonian constraints instead of projection on flat connections).
 In two dimensions, there are two types of Pachner moves, the $3-1$ moves and the $2-2$ moves (as well as their inverses).
+In this section, we will first analyze the case of the $2-2$ moves.
+The $3-1$ moves result naturally follows the analysis of removing an edge of a triangle since, in this case, two out of the three vertices of the triangle are removed due to gauge invariance on the bi-valent vertices.